themouette/fossil-core/doc/getting-started.md

 You should see a welcome message.

-## The boot process
+## The Kernel aka Boot Process

 Open the
 [`src/kernel.js`](https://github.com/themouette/fossil-core/skeleton/src/kernel.js)
 file, this is the core of this new Fossil application.

-This file already contains a boilerplate application start process:
+This file already contains a boilerplate application start process, let's review
+it:

-> variables are injected through require.
+> Note that variables are injected through require, please report to original
-> report to original file to learn more.
+> file to learn more.

-### Create services
+### First Step: Create Services

 Services are a way to extend modules with event listeners.
-Changing a behavior is as easy as changing of service implementation.
+Changing a behavior is as easy as changing service implementation.

 ``` javascript
 // extend views with template engine dedicated methods, and handles template